GDPR Requirements

 In order to send the message to the Arcade iframe(s) that the user has consented to the use of cookies, you need to send the following Javascript after the consent has been made:

-Once the Arcade iframe(s) receive this message, all events that have been recorded by the Arcade up to that moment will be sent to the Arcade tracking server and new events will be sent as well.
+Once the Arcade iframe(s) receive this message, all events that the Arcade has recorded up to that moment will be sent to the Arcade tracking server, and new events will be sent as well.

 Arcade uses the vast array of available fonts from Google Fonts.
 For customers concerned GDPR compliance and Google Fonts, font selection is disabled in the Arcade editor and theme settings.
 Arcade defaults to using the Inter font, which Arcade serves directly without any dependence on a 3rd party that may be tracking IPs.